 Faculty status and related matters, including appointments, reappointments, decisions not to reappoint, promotions, the granting of tenure, and dismissal, are primarily a faculty responsibility based upon the fact that its judgment is central to general educational policy.
-Determinations in these matters are first made by the Appointments and Tenure Committee (ATC) and/or the Promotions Committee (PC) through established procedures.
-Recommendations from ATC and PC and the Dean of the Faculty/Vice President for Academic Affairs are made to the President, who makes final recommendations to the Board of Trustees, which makes final decisions.
+Determinations in these matters are first made by the Committee on Appointments, Promotions, and Tenure (CAPT) Appointments and Tenure Committee (ATC) and/or the Promotions Committee (PC) through established procedures.
+Recommendations from CAPT-ATC and PC and the Dean of the Faculty/Vice President for Academic Affairs are made to the President, who makes final recommendations to the Board of Trustees, which makes final decisions.
 It is the expectation of the Faculty that the President and the Board of Trustees shall, on questions of faculty status, as in other matters where the Faculty has primary responsibility, concur with the faculty judgment except in rare and exceptional instances and for compelling reasons, which should be stated in detail.
-In all instances of disagreement, the President and ATC and PC should have an opportunity for further discussion before reporting to the Board.
+In all instances of disagreement, the President and CAPTATC and PC should have an opportunity for further discussion before reporting to the Board.